TrendingTechnology/saga/readme.md

 JavaScript is weird.
 Let's fix it and make something better.

-Here's Somra, that hackable programming language that looks like JavaScript, but you can actually use to build serious programs with.
+This is Somra, a new programming language designed for flexibility, scalability and awesomeness.
+Use it to build serious programs without ever complaining about type Related errors.

-- Built on Python, the strongly typed and already dynamic language for hobbyists.
+- Built on Python.
-- Functional, object-oriented and concise, like Scala.
+- Compiles to JavaScript.
-- Compiles to clean and boilerplate-free JavaScript code.
+- Functional like Scala.
-- Can be run on the browser and Node.
+- Runs anywhere, like Rust.

 ```so
 // This is definitely not the best code example